Temporary Driver's Licenses and Photo ID's

-During that 15-day period, PennDOT utilizes state-of-the-art facial recognition technology to validate the individual's photograph does not match another photograph in PennDOT's database under a different name(s).
+To mitigate the risk of fraud, including identity theft, PennDOT utilizes state-of-the-art facial recognition technology to validate the individual's photograph does not match another photograph in PennDOT's database under a different name(s).

 While Pennsylvania driver's licenses/photo ID cards have contained the same digital photo and demographic data since 1994, facial recognition takes the

 digital photo captured at the photo center and establishes an algorithm based on an individual's facial features.
-It utilizes this algorithm to compare an individuals photo to all
+It utilizes this algorithm to compare an individual's photo to all

 PennDOT reviews the possible matches to determine if potential fraud has occurred.
 If PennDOT determines there needs to be a further investigation, then and only then, does PennDOT turn it over to the Pennsylvania State Police (PSP) for further investigation.
 Although facial recognition utilizes "biometrics" in its broadest sense, it does not uniquely identify a person like other biometric measures, i.e. fingerprints and DNA.

-Facial recognition is utilized by PennDOT, Pennsylvania State Police (PSP) and
+Facial recognition is utilized by PennDOT and the Pennsylvania State Police (PSP).
+PennDOT utilizes it to

 mitigate the risk of license fraud/identity theft.
-PSP and the Attorney
+PSP utilizes facial recognition for criminal investigative